There are no products in your shopping cart.

-Cognistat is a cognitive screening tool which rapidly assesses neurocognitive functioning in adolescents, adults and seniors in three age groups: (60–64, 65–74 and 75–84).
-More than 300 peer-reviewed scientific articles describe Cognistat's use in patients with stroke, dementia, traumatic brain injury, major psychiatric disorders and substance abuse.
+Cognistat is a cognitive assessment and screening tool which rapidly measures neurocognitive functioning in adolescents, adults and seniors in three age groups: (60–64, 65–74 and 75–84).
+More than 400 peer-reviewed scientific articles describe Cognistat's use in patients with stroke, dementia, traumatic brain injury, major psychiatric disorders and substance abuse.

 Cognitive impairment is an age-related cognitive decline that needs to be evaluated on a regular basis.
 For this reason, baseline testing with routine follow-up is the ideal approach and Cognistat provides tools for testing and routine re-testing patients to compare and highlight any changes.

 Cognistat rapidly assesses neurocognitive functioning in 3 general areas: Orientation, Attention, Memory and 5 major ability areas: Language, Constructional Ability, Memory, Calculation Skills and Executive Skills

 Orientation, Attention and Memory Registration represent areas that are often impaired in confusional states, delirium, aphasic conditions and psychotic states.
 Impairments in one or more of these areas signal basic deficits in awareness and the ability to concentrate and cooperate with testing of the major ability areas.
 Low scores in any of these three areas alert the clinician to the possibility that there is a reversible component to the patient’s cognitive disorder.